< Back

 ✅ "Led three high-impact projects, delivering results ahead of schedule and under budget."

 See the difference?
-By using compelling language, you'll make your accomplishments sound more impressive and memorable.
+By using compelling language, you'll make your accomplishments sound much more impressive and memorable.

 4. Quantify your achievements

-Speaking of results, one of the most effective ways to make your CV stand out is by quantifying your achievements whenever you can.
+Speaking of results, one of the best skills for CV writing is to quantify your achievements whenever you can.
 Numbers and metrics show the impact you have made and help employers understand the significance of your contributions.

 Instead of simply saying that you "improved customer satisfaction", specify that you "launched a new customer service program that increased satisfaction ratings by 25% within the first quarter".
 Rather than mentioning that you "managed a team", detail that you "led a team of 15 sales representatives to consistently exceed quarterly targets by an average of 20%".